arnpal961/cherry-stock/README.md

 retrieve data from database.
 Here in this function we also use a **global** client named `conn`.

 `search_list` is the `list` object contains the value of `SC_NAME` fields.
 The `map()` function maps each item of search_list to `get_from_db()` function and returns a `python generator` object.
 Then use the `list()` function to iterate through each mapping and retrieves the data.

-## **Drawbacks and What can be Improved**
-* First of all it only displays the first 10 entries of stock data.

-* The search pattern only search through the start of the string which can be more improved using regular expression and searching through the entire name string.
-* It connects to a local database.
-A more sophisticated and secure way is creating a **AMAZON ELASTIC SEARCH REDIS DATABASE** or **HEROKU-REDIS database** then connect it through python client.
-* This application is hosted in an **Amazon-ec2** instance.
-It's better to use **Amazon Elastic Benstalk** or **Heroku App** which is more reliable and secure.
-* Proper methods to be implement to handle *errors and exceptions*.
-* There should be `automatic_refresh` function which handles and refresh the data after every certain period.